jimrogerz/linkylines/support.md

 Connect all like colored pairs of dots to clear a level.

+### Why are some levels I completed no longer checked?

+We may publish updates to the levels from time to time.
+New levels that have not been completed will not be checked.

 ### How can I remove ads?

 You'll find a `Remove ads` button in settings, which is $1.99 US.